Coconut Palace: History

+Design

 Coconut Palace is made of several types of Philippine hardwood, coconut shells, and a specially engineered coconut lumber apparently known as Imelda Madera.
 Each of the suites on the second floor is named after a specific region of the Philippines and displays some of the handicrafts these regions produce.
 The palace is located on F. Ma.
 Guerrero Street at the Cultural Center of the Philippines Complex between the Folk Arts Theatre and the Sofitel Philippine Plaza Hotel.
 Except for its time as the official residence and workplace of the Vice-President, the palace has been a popular wedding venue.

 The palace is shaped like an octagon (mimicking a fresh coconut cut before being served), while the roof is shaped like a traditional Filipino salakót or hat.
 Some of its highlights are the 101 coconut-shell chandelier, and the dining table with 40,000 tiny inlaid coconut shell pieces.
 Highlighted as one of the Cultural Center of the Philippines' most striking structures for its architecture and interiors, the palace celebrates the coconut as the ultimate "tree of life".
 From the coconut's roots to its trunk, bark, fruit, flower and shell, the palace's design, form and ornamentation echo these elements.

+Function

 Coconut Palace has been a guesthouse for many prominent visitors in the Marcos era, including the late Libyan strongman Muammar al-Gaddafi, Brooke Shields and George Hamilton.

 Coconut Palace has been featured in various television programs.
 On the fifth season of the reality series The Amazing Race, the Coconut Palace served as the "Pit Stop" when the competing teams went to Manila.
 The contestants were welcomed by Luli Arroyo, daughter of former President Gloria Macapagal Arroyo.
 The palace was also a primary filming location for the ABS-CBN television series Princess Sarah as the all-girls boarding school of Miss Minchin, and Tanging Yaman, standing in for Malacañang Palace as the residence of the First Family.